 Investment Value vs. Market Value

 The investment value can be lower or higher than the market value.
 It depends on the property’s specific situation at the time.
-The investment value can be greater than the market value if a buyer places a higher value on the property than an informed purchaser.
+The investment value can be greater than the market value if a buyer places a higher value on the property than a different purchaser.

 In such a case, the extra investment value is derived from the strategic advantage the company will gain by buying the property.
 A single investor can also agree to an investment value that is higher than the market value.
-It occurs if the investor receives a special tax status or highly beneficial financing terms.
+This could occur if the investor receives a special tax status or highly beneficial financing terms.

-Alternatively, the investment value can also be below the market value.
-It can happen when the investment is not the type of property that an investor would normally concentrate their efforts on.
-For example, a multi-family developer that is considering the idea of developing a hotel can cause the investment value to be lower than the market value.
+Alternatively, the investment value to an investor can also be below the market value.
+This can happen when the investment is not the type of property that an investor would normally concentrate their efforts on.
+For example, a multi-family housing developer who is considering the idea of developing a hotel may result in the investment value being lower than the market value.

-It can be a result of the high costs involved in learning how to develop the property or because investors are demanding a higher than average return from the property due to their portfolio’s allocation and diversification.
+This can be due to the hotel development being outside the developer’s area of expertise.
+This can result in higher costs involved in learning how to develop the property, or because the developer’s investors are demanding a higher-than-average return from the property due to the lack of previous experience with this type of asset.

 Additional Resources